codenotary/immugw/README.md

 # run immugw in the foreground
 ./immugw
 ```
-##### Run immugw as a service (using immuadmin)
+##### Run immugw as a service

-Please make sure to build or download the immugw and immuadmin component and save them in the same work directory when installing the service.
+Service installation and management are supported on Linux, Windows, OSX and FreeBSD operating systems.

 ```
 # install immugw service